jspotten/cs324-labs/07-hw-sockets/README.md

     assignment.
 Reviewing the principles on strings and I/O will greatly help you in this assignment!

- 4. Log on to a BYU CS lab workstation directly, or log on remotely via SSH using the following command:
+ 4. Either log on to a BYU CS lab workstation directly or log on remotely using SSH.
+To log in using `ssh`, open a terminal and use the following `ssh`
+    command:

+    (Replace "username" with your actual CS username)

     ```bash
     ssh username@schizo.cs.byu.edu
     ```
-    (Replace "username" with your actual CS username)

     The exercises in this assignment will only work if run from a CS lab machine.